qojulia/QuantumOptics.jl-documentation/src/quantumobjects/operators.md

 ### [Operator data and tensor products](@id tensor_order)

 The data field of an operator (or a ket/bra) built by a tensor product exhibits reverse ordering to the standard Kronecker product, i.e. `tensor(A, B).data = kron(B.data, A.data)`.
 This is due to the fact that this order respects the column-major order of stored data in the Julia language which is beneficial for performance.
 One has to keep this in mind when manipulating the data fields.
-If desired you can change the data output printed to the REPL with the [`QuantumOptics.set_printing`](@ref) function, i.e. by doing `QuantumOptics.set_printing(standard_order=true)`.
+If desired you can change the data output printed to the REPL with the [`QuantumOpticsBase.set_printing`](@ref) function, i.e. by doing `QuantumOpticsBase.set_printing(standard_order=true)`.
 Note, that this will only change the displayed output while leaving the respective operator data fields the unmodified.

 ## Dense operators